ZviMints/Binary-Search-Tree/README.md

 Note: if you insert existing number the function will throw an exception.

 ## Remove - in order to remove a number from the tree and keep it organized, just use the function remove(your number).
-Note: if you remove a  non existing number the function will throw an exception.
+Note: if you remove a  non existing number the function will throw an <b>exception</b>.

 ## Size - in order to get the amount of the numbers in the tree, just use the function size().